mbaumer/us_hep_funding/docs/_states/NY.md

 <a name="NY-16"></a>
 [Back to top](#top)
 ## NY-16 -- Rep. Eliot Engel (D)
+### Committees
+Eliot Engel is the #4 Democrat on the House Committee on Energy and Commerce

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016